clintonbf/Clints-doc-project/docs/5-glossary.md

 ### Service

-Services in MindBody are categorized into a several sub-categories, generally corresponding to the business model of the organization using MindBody.
+Services in MindBody are categorized into a several sub-categories, generally corresponding to the business model of the specific organization using MindBody.

 The sub-categories for service are:
 - class,